Note: This post may contain affiliate links. Please see my disclosure page for more details.

 The Belize Zoo also works to rehabilitate animals like jaguars and wild birds and release them back into the wild.
 While zoos worldwide understandably hold a bad rap, I really can’t find anything to fault the Belize Zoo for.
 You can take a tour there or save money by taking a local bus from Belize City towards Benque and asking to be let off at the zoo.

 Where to Stay: As I wrote above, I don’t really recommend staying overnight in Belize City as it’s not the safest of cities.
-I stayed there one night and it was fine, but I will admit that I had some uncomfortable moments.
-I was followed when getting money from an ATM (then, a few minutes later, a taxi driver tried to rip us off).
-If you must stay in Belize City, I stayed at Sea Breeze and found it to be quite safe and pleasant.
+I stayed there one night and it was fine, but I will admit that I had some uncomfortable moments, and I’m a pretty seasoned traveler.
+I was followed by a scary seeming man when getting money from an ATM.
+Tthen, a few minutes later, a taxi driver tried to rip us off.
+If you must stay in Belize City for logistical reasons, I stayed at Sea Breeze and found it to be quite safe and pleasant.
 Better, in my opinion, is to come from Caye Caulker or Ambergris Caye as a day trip.

 Enjoy your own private tropical island for a day